-Other very early Egyptian work, said, however, to be some two thousand years later, v found by J. de Morgan, at Dahshur, in 1804 Several of the ornaments found here are o exceptional beauty and interest.
-There drop-shaped beads, diamond-shaped beads cylindrical and spherical beads of gold, car lian, emerald, and lapis lazuli, and curi masses, nine small beads in three rc ree each, fastened together and treated bead.
-Then there are large hollow models shells and lions' heads made in thin gold, which originally held small balls inside them which tinkled when moved.
+Other very early Egyptian work, said, however, to be some two thousand years later, was found by J. de Morgan, at Dahshur, in 1894.
+Several of the ornaments found here are of exceptional beauty and interest.
+There are drop-shaped beads, diamond-shaped beads, cylindrical and spherical beads of gold, carnelian, emerald, and lapis lazuli, and curious bead masses, nine small beads in three rows of three each, fastened together and treated as one bead.
+Then there are large hollow models of shells and lions' heads made in thin gold, which originally held small balls inside them which tinkled when moved.
 Other golden beads were made like a reef knot, and others again like little flat shells with a small ring at the hinge.
 Spherical beads of coloured stones were found enclosed in narrow gold bands, with stalks of gold, the upper ends of which were strung on the cord.
 Altogether these jewels show great powers of design and complete mastery of technique, both in the arts of the goldsmith and the lapidary.